syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

 {% endtabs %}

 ## ReminderAlertOpening event
-Scheduler alerts appointment by the `ReminderAlertOpening` event before the reminder alert time.
+Scheduler notify the appointment's reminder by the `ReminderAlertOpening` event before the appointment's start time.
 The `ReminderAlertOpeningEventArgs` has the following properties,
-* `Reminders`: Gets a list of reminders that are used to display the appointment reminders.
+* `Reminders`: Gets a list of reminders that are used to notify the appointment reminders.
-* `Cancel`: To avoid the reminder alerts by enabling this property.
+* `Cancel`: To avoid the reminder notify by enabling this property.

 {% tabs %}
 {% highlight c#%}